potteredgerton/javascript-for-dummies/README.md

 </code>
 </pre>

+### Assignment operators
-Assignment operators: These operators are used to assign values to variables.
+These operators are used to assign values to variables.
 Here are some common assignment operators:
 = Simple assignment: Assigns a value to a variable.
 += Addition assignment: Adds a value to a variable and assigns the result to the variable.
 -= Subtraction assignment: Subtracts a value from a variable and assigns the result to the variable.